HorizenOfficial/horizen-docs/docs/2-migration/03-migration-start.md

 Before starting the migration process, both of them have been confirmed by *more than 100 following blocks* on mainchain, making *infeasebale* a block revert before the migration point.

-Here the final confirmed hashes:
+Here are the final confirmed hashes:

 |     |  |
 | -------- | ------- |